tulibraries/boundwit-whiz/README.md

 Only one cached copy of a given Alma record is retained.
 Alma is authoritative.

+Cached `MarcRecord` objects can also be converted back into Alma bib and holding objects when records need to be carried between steps of the bound-with workflow.

 ## Bound-with workflow

 The order of the supplied MMS IDs is significant.